Bylaws of the Association for the Anthropology of Policy (ASAP)

-The fiscal year of the Association shall be that of the American Anthropological Association.
+1. The fiscal year of the ASAP shall be that of the American Anthropological Association.

-The Association shall submit an annual operating budget to the American Anthropological Association which, when approved, shall govern Association activities.
+2. The ASAP shall submit an annual operating budget to the American Anthropological Association which, when approved, shall govern ASAP activities.

-The income from annual dues and other sources shall constitute the Working Fund, available for operations, publication, and current expenses consistent with the purposes of the Association as the Executive Committee may determine.
+3. The income from annual dues and other sources shall constitute the Working Fund, available for operations, publication, and current expenses consistent with the purposes of the ASAP as the Executive Committee may determine.

-The Association may establish special funds to be administered by the American Anthropological Association that follow the AAA guidelines for the establishment of such funds.
+5. The ASAP may establish special funds to be administered by the American Anthropological Association that follow the AAA guidelines for the establishment of such funds.